What is a MOOC and how do they work?

 MOOCs shouldn't be confused with Open University courses, which are fully accredited university degrees offered online for students who want to study in their own time.
 These will involve years of commitment and degree-level tuition fees, too.

-MOOCs provide high-quality teaching from some of the most respected professors and at the world's best universities, but they require very little commitment and have no entry requirements.
+MOOCs provide high-quality teaching from some of the most respected professors at the world's best universities, but they require very little commitment and have no entry requirements.

 For example, Oxford University stepped into the distance learning world by offering its first MOOC in 2017.
 The course focuses on understanding the economy and is taught by Sir Paul Collier, professor of economics and public policy at the Blavatnik School of Government.